arthursobrosa/education/README.md

 </p>

 #### - This protocol will be used when setting up the layout of a view;
-#### - We can create an extension to View, for instance, and conform this extension to the ViewCodeProtocol.
+#### - We can create an extension to a view and subscribe this extension to the ViewCodeProtocol.
 By doing so, the View will automatically contain a setupUI() method;

 ---